louis-dnb/BwuWiki/docs/Scripts/Combat/Boss Scripts/Pizza Vorkath/index.md

 > - Ancient Summoning unlocked for Blood Reaver (Default) Or Hellhound (Toggle).
 > - 99+ Necromancy and all necromancy abilities and incantations unlocked from the well of Souls.
 > - Overloads and Antifire protection potions (overload Salves cover this requirement).
-> - 118 archaeology for Conservation of Energy (or boost from 110).
 > - Jas book OR Erethidors Grimiore.
 > - Adrenline pots idealy renewals.
 > - Atleast 1 Vorkath kill to unlock Hardmode + the Portal